Robert H. Dicke: Biography

 Dicke was also responsible for developing the lock-in amplifier, which is an indispensable tool in the area of applied science and engineering.
 Many of Dicke's experiments capitalize on lock-in in some way or another.
 However, in an interview with Martin Harwit he claims that even though he is often credited with the invention of the device; he believes he read about it in a review of scientific equipment written by Walter C. Michels, a professor at Bryn Mawr.

 Dicke is also credited with the invention of a kind of radio receiver, called a "Dicke Radiometric Receiver" or simply "Dicke Radiometer", developed by Dicke during WWII.
 His radiometer was characterized by a noise temperature calibration technique using a switchable resistor, known as "Dicke Resistor".

-Dicke was awarded the National Medal of Science in 1978.
+Dicke was awarded the 1970 National Medal of Science.
 In 1973, he was awarded the Comstock Prize in Physics from the National Academy of Sciences, of which he was a member.
 He was also a member of the American Academy of Arts and Sciences and the American Philosophical Society.
 Dicke was nominated for the Nobel Prize in Physics multiple times.
 Peebles ended his own 2019 Nobel Lecture with a statement of disappointment that Dicke had never been awarded the prize, then said, "But I am satisfied now because my Nobel Prize is closure of what Bob set in motion, his great goal of establishing an empirically based gravity physics, by the establishment of the empirically-based relativistic cosmology."

 Marriage and family life

 Dicke married Annie Currie in 1942.
 Currie, of Scottish descent, was born in Barrow-in-Furness in England in 1920 and as a young girl immigrated to Rochester, New York, via Australia and New Zealand, of which Annie had very fond memories.

 At the beginning of World War II, Dicke was asked to assist the war effort by applying his skills to the development of radar with the Massachusetts Institute of Technology.
-Therefore, this is where they began their married life.
-During this time, Annie became friends with a number of the wives of other professors working on similar projects.
-However, due to security concerns, none of them knew what their husbands' work entailed and could never discuss it.

 At the end of the war, Dicke and Currie moved to Princeton, New Jersey, where Robert was on the faculty at Princeton University.
 Dicke died there March 4, 1997.
 Currie continued to live in Princeton until 2002.
 For the last years of her life she lived in Hightstown, New Jersey at Meadow Lakes Retirement Community until her death in 2005.

 They had one daughter, Nancy born in 1945, and two sons, John born in 1946 and James born in 1953.
 At the time of Dicke's death they had six grandchildren and a great grandchild.